-The wide array of distance and online programs and initiatives makes Arts at Open Learning an exciting area to study.
-OL offers many courses for arts degree program requirements.
-Develop essential workplace skills, like communication, critical analysis, problem solving, independent learning and collaboration.
+The wide array of distance and online programs and initiatives makes Arts an exciting area in which to study.
+Develop essential workplace skills such as communication, critical analysis, problem solving, independent learning and collaboration.

 |Advanced Certificate in Liberal Arts||College|